sdonohoo/forecasting/energy_load/GEFCom2017-D_Prob_MT_hourly/README.md

    ```
    Note that you will need to log into the ACR before pushing the image.

-8. Create a README file in the submission folder documenting the reported model performance and your approach (see [./benchmarks/submission1/README.md](./benchmarks/submission1/README.md) for an example)
+8. Create a README file in the submission folder documenting the reported model performance and your approach (see [./benchmarks/submission1/README.md](./benchmarks/submission1/README.md) for an example).
+Note that you need to report preformance of all 5 runs as instructed by the **Reproducibility Guidelines** section of the **User Guidelines** document.

 9. Create pull request for review